Suzanne Rochon-Burnett

-Suzanne Rochon-Burnett, CM OOnt (March 10, 1935 – March 4, 2006) was a Canadian Métis business woman.
+Suzanne Rochon-Burnett, CM OOnt (March 10, 1935 – March 4, 2006) was a Canadian Métis businesswoman.

 Biography

 Born in Sainte-Adèle, Quebec, she was the first aboriginal person in Canada to own and operate a private commercial radio station, Welland, Ontario's SPIRIT 91.7 (now CIXL-FM).

 In 1965, she married Gordon W. Burnett.
 They had one child, Michèle-Élise.

 Lifetime achievements

 Rochon-Burnett has been involved in several communication and social causes.
 She became an ambassador for French music from Quebec and France when Chanson à la française was broadcast on 21 stations in Ontario in the late 1970s after years of experience in the media all over the world.
 Songwriters were charmed by her unique style and elegance when she interviewed them in English.

 She was among the first to support Native artists in Ontario, including David General, Vince Bomberry, Shirley Cheechoo and Carl Beam.

-She established a special policy at TVOntario for Aboriginal programming, and set up a Native scholarship at Brock University in St. Catharines.
+She established a special policy at TVOntario for Aboriginal programming and set up a Native scholarship at Brock University in St. Catharines.